gdsclpu/articles/articles/Learn TensorFlow for Machine Learning.md

 ### What are Variables?

 In TensorFlow, normal `tf.Tensor` objects are immutable, meaning their values cannot be changed once assigned.
-However, there are scenarios where we need mutable state, such as storing model weights during training.
+However, there are scenarios where we need a mutable state, such as storing model weights during training.
 For such cases, TensorFlow provides `tf.Variable` objects, which are mutable tensors that can hold and update values.

 ### Importance of Variables

 Variables are essential in TensorFlow for storing and updating model parameters, such as weights and biases, during the training process.
 They allow us to define trainable parameters that can be optimized by gradient descent or other optimization algorithms.

-Variables are also useful for maintaining other mutable state throughout the execution of a TensorFlow program.
+Variables are also useful for maintaining other mutable states throughout the execution of a TensorFlow program.
 For example, they can be used to implement counters, accumulators, or any other form of shared, modifiable state.

 ### Code Implementation